 1,000 range, meaning 1 airline mile per 10 Hilton points.

-To me, the sweet spot would be gold, where you can receive the food and beverage credit.
+Gold is the sweet spot to receive the food and beverage credit.
+The 4 pm guaranteed late check-out

 Other benefits I value are as below:

-After reaching 49 elite nights, you can earn 10,000 bonus points.
-For every 10 elite nights after that, you can earn another 10,000 bonus points.
-At 60 elite nights specifically, you earn 30,000 bonus points instead.
-Honestly, pretty lackluster considering the other hotel program milestone rewards can give guranteed suite upgrade certificates.
+After reaching 40 elite nights, earn 10,000 bonus points.
+For every 10 elite nights after that, earn another 10,000 bonus points.
+At 60 elite nights specifically, earn 30,000 bonus points instead.
+At 120 elite nights specifically, earn either 30,000 bonus points or a confirmable upgrade rewards.
+Honestly, pretty lackluster considering the other hotel program milestone rewards can give guaranteed suite upgrade certificates.

 Hilton offers status matches from many other programs.
-The status match comes in the form of a 90 day trial, where if you stay a certain number of nights, you can retain that status for the rest of the year.
+The status match comes in the form of a 90 day trial, where staying a certain number of nights can retain that status for the rest of the year.
 The threshold is 8 nights for Gold and 14 nights for Diamond.

 Aspire card gives so much outsized value

-while the Surpass card has great multipliers for a cobranded card and an incentive to spend on
+while the Surpass card provides great multipliers for a co-branded card and a worthwhile incentive to spend on

 the card.

 The most hyped up (and for good reason) of all credit cards, THE Hilton Aspire.
 The already comes with decently easy to use coupons that give $600 in value, more than the annual fee.
-The real perks comes with its other benefits though.
 The card grants Hilton's top tier status, Diamond status.
-This makes Hilton status the easiest to achieve, as you only need to hold a credit card to obtain it.
+This makes Hilton status the easiest to achieve.
 The card also grants a free night certificate each year.
-As discussed above, this also will easily pay for the card's annual fee and more.
-This makes the Hilton Aspire card a no brainer and why it is so hyped up.
+This card is the king of all cards!

-The Hilton Honors Business credit card used to be the business equivalent of the Hilton Honors Surpass card.
-However, in 2024, the card was reworked to have a different benefits, earning and annual fee structure.
-The card once again comes with coupons, except this time, it is $60 a quarter at Hilton.
-This incremental difference to the Surpass credit is actually quite annoying, as the Hilton giftcards could only be purchased in $50 increments, meaning you'll have to spend the last $10 in a different way.
+The card once again comes with $60 a quarter at Hilton.
 The card also gives Hilton Gold status, like the Hilton Surpass.
 The card's main draw is the 5x (effectively 2.5%) multiplier on everything.
 However, there is a cap of $100,000 a year and no free night certificate as a spend incentive.
-The catch-all multiplier is not too bad for those that value Hilton points highly.
 Unfortunately, the direction that Hilton took is quite puzzling.
 The existence of a cap will drive away high business spenders and for the average Joe, the lack of a spend incentive may cause them to look else where (like welcome offers) to concentrate their spend on.